 Procurement practice reviews—What to expect

-What federal organizations can expect from the Office of the Procurement Ombudsman (OPO) in the course of a procurement practice review
+What federal organizations can expect from the Office of the Procurement Ombud (OPO) in the course of a procurement practice review

 What is a procurement practice review?